A/B Testing

 Step by Step Guide

-1. Right click on the '+' node at the beginning of the builder map, and select 'Split Traffic' from the menu
+1. Right click on the '+' node at the beginning of the builder map, and select 'Split Traffic' from the menu.

-2. Select A/B test, adjust the percentages and label each pathway
+2. Select A/B test, adjust the percentages and label each pathway.

-3. If you want to test more than two options, select 'Add another branch'
+3. If you want to test more than two options, select 'Add another branch.'

-4. Click 'Save' and connect the A/B paths to their respective screens
+4. Click 'Create' and connect the A/B paths to their respective screens.

 Frequently Asked Questions